Table of Contents[Hide][Show]

 Disney Must Haves: Food

 Bringing your own food can result in a TON of Disney savings.
 Yes, part of the experience is eating the special Disney treats, but find out how we saved at least $50 every day by packing snacks and being selective about dining in the park.
 Best part?
 You’re not surviving on granola bars.
 We’ve got a whole list of varied snack and food ideas.
-Make it Disney-fied by packing your snacks in these fun Ziploc bags.
+You can carry food into the parks.
+We like using a backpack cooler.

 7. Coffee Options